kubb-labs/kubb/docs/getting-started/at-glance.md

 This is not a new problem and has already been resolved with the use of a Swagger/OpenAPI specification combined with a <a href="https://tools.openapis.org/categories/code-generators.html">code generator</a>.

 The problem is that most of them are good at one _thing_: generating TypeScript types or generating React-Query hooks.
-Kubb is trying to resolve that with a plugin system where we already provide you with some <a href="/plugins/overview">generation plugins</a> but also giving you the possibilty to create your own custom plugin without the need of forking the full project.
+Kubb is trying to resolve that with a plugin system where we already provide you with some plugins but also giving you the possibility to create [your own plugin](/knowledge-base/plugins).

 ## Sponsoring